chadkluck/npm-chadkluck-cache-data/README.md

 You can pass an object to sanitize for logging purposes.

-NOTE: This only attempts to sanitize and may miss sensitive information.
+NOTE: This is a tool that attempts to sanitize and may miss sensitive information.
 Inspect the [regular expression used for performing search](https://regex101.com/r/IJp35p/3) for more information.
+Care should be taken when logging objects for purposes of debugging.

 What it attempts to do: